seclab-ucr/UBITect/README.md

     # To analyze a list of bitcode files, put the absolute paths of the bitcode files in a file, say "bitcode.list", then run:
     $./build/ubitect -ubi-analysis @bitcode.list
 ```
-The initial warnings are showed in terminal in format [[code] cfile: line in tested code (.c file)], we assume the test.c is compiled to test.bc
+The initial warnings are shown in terminal in format [[code] cfile: line in tested code (.c file)], we assume the test.c is compiled to test.bc
 Also, the warnings with guidance is put in ```warnings.json```

 Use path/to/UBITectKLEE/build/bin/klee to explore feasible paths, add klee_path="Dir/To/klee" to path_verify.py.